wheelroom/wheelroom/packages/@jacco-meijer/styled-system/README.md

 ## POC

-This is a simple Proof Of Concept.
-The package works but has not been tested in any way.
+Project status still is Proof Of Concept.
+The package runs on some small production sites.
+There's a simple test in place that covers all functionality.

-Performance is unknown.
-No tests yet and a very poor typescript implementation.
+It should be hooked up to Travis where the test can run for Windows and Linux.
+It's been developed on macOs and only tested for that os.

+Performance is good at first sight, but largely untested.

 ## Responsive